Axway/api-builder-docs/README.md

 * Change base URL in `config.toml` to the URL of your microsite?
 * Change `repo` and `site url` in `config.js` to point to your repo/microsite?
 * Update the collections in `config.js` to match your docs
+* Add the axway-open-docs GitHub Oauth provider client and secret to the microsite settings in Netlify (under **Access control > Oauth**).

 ### Customize the content for your project